On 25th May 2018 the new EU regulations for General Data Protection Regulation – GDPR - will come into force.

 It is vital that you review your data now.
 Look at how your have come about the details you have on your temps and contractors – you need to look at where it is stored, how it is used, this needs to include website registrations, spreadsheets, databases, 3rd parties, time sheets and billing information for both internal and external organisations.

-GDPR requires that your data has been consented to – your temps and contractors have expressly given their consent for you to use their information – opt out tick boxes will not suffice.
+GDPR requires that your data has been consented to – your workers and contractors have expressly given their consent for you to use their information – opt out tick boxes will not suffice.

 Data/personal information must also be stored securely.
 GDPR wants proof (should you be investigated) that your policies and procedures are effective and compliant.